hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 		mkfs -t {fstype} /dev/{hdd}
 		[fs-type can be {ext4|xfs|btrfs}]

-Use **xfs** for better performance.
+For better performance, use **xfs**.

-####Script to create xfs file system on partitioned disks
+####Running the script to create an XFS file system on partitioned disks

-The following  uses 13 drives in the system to create xfs file system.
+The following example uses 13 drives in the system to create an XFS file system.

 	#!/bin/bash
 	mkfs.xfs -l logdev=/dev/sda5,size=2136997888 -f -i size=2048 /dev/sdb1